Patients and families

 Most Speech Pathologists at the RCH work in the Speech Pathology Department but there are some Speech Pathologists who work in other departments of the hospital such as Wallaby (Hospital in the Home), Complex Care Hub, Victorian Paediatric Rehabilitation Service (VPRS), RCH ECIS, and the RCH Mental Health service.

-What services does the Speech Pathology department offer?
+What services does the Speech Pathology department at the RCH involve?

 Inpatient services